 Green Central is our main site located at Carson High School.
-It encompasses a greenhouse, two hoop houses, and raised beds.
-The Native Plant Nursery and Compost Program are also located here.
+It encompasses a greenhouse, two hoop houses, a classroom, and raised beds.

 Since 2011, The Greenhouse Project has worked to ensure success in its mission of "Growing, Giving & Teaching for a Healthier, Greener, Sustainable Community," which in part means growing produce for our community's under served.